Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 **SEE Solutions**
 &copy; 2003

-## Supported embedded programming languages
+## Dpdl embedded programming languages

 Multiple programming languages can be embedded directly within Dpdl scripts by using the keyword **`>>`**, for example: **>>python**